NHMDenmark/DaSSCo-Integration/Documentation/Metadata_field_descriptions/aaa_field_template.md

 Metadata, track data, mos data, etc

 **Description:**
 Please remember that there are two white spaces after each header.
+Also all these headers must be present, if you dont have a any input for one just write TBD or None in it.

 **Value:**
 None